tkassila/preacthsl2/README.md

 # preacthsl2
 Application purpose

 PWA accessibility user app makes queries from web browser into a direct into trafic data server where are my bustops and routes.
 And when by ex. a bus comes.
-It is using data by using own local gateway server, which redirect post queries into HSL, FINLAND or WALTTI system server.
+From browser all queries are redirect post queries into HSL, FINLAND or WALTTI system server.
 All queried data are shown in below a current query 'form'.
 It can also open timetable html page on HSL and FINLAND user html pages.
 And open pdf file that may contain timetables for a bus stop of a user made query.

 The application is coded also for visual impared people in the mind.
-The application can used by mouse, but also by screenreader, when a user pressing a tab.
+The application can used by mouse, but also by screenreader, when a user pressing a tab or enter keys.
 And selecting by ex. a current link, button by enter key.
 Checkboxies are set on or off by pressing a space bar.
 A screen reader is reading app page logical text elements, like busstop header or route or its sub elments by pressing a tab key.

 Development